Amanegi/RealmDemo/README.md

 Step 2: Apply the realm-android plugin to the top of the application level build.gradle file.

     apply plugin: 'realm-android'

 ## Note:

-To remove error "User is not a part of the Realm Object", simply deleted the generatedJava folder in android project.
+To remove error "User is not a part of the Realm Object", simply delete the generatedJava folder in android project.